 My Ozone is a European-style castle-like hotel with a touch of the countryside with beautiful lawns for romantic strolls.
 This accommodation offers an on-site golf course and a breathtaking swimming pool perfect for spending days lounging by the pool.

-12. Tayama Farm Khao Yai Resort.
+12. Tayama Farm Khao Yai Resort

 You have a choice between staying in a train cart, bamboo house, glamping tent or Japanese-style room.
-There are a restaurant, gym and swimming facilities.
+There is a restaurant, gym and swimming facilities.
 You can spend hours here just enjoying the fresh air and exploring.

-13. Baan Suan Noi Resort (Hobbit House).
+13. Baan Suan Noi Resort (Hobbit House)

 You can live your Hollywood fantasy here at Baan Suan Noi Resort.
 Most famous for their hobbit-style houses but they have castles and even their own little Santorini.
 You can spend hours here dressing up as your favourite characters while recreating some of your favourite movie scenes.